-12th Reading Work Sample is for those seniors not yet demonstrating the Essential Skill of reading necessary for graduation.
-This is a standards based reading class, focusing on reading skills, reading work samples and test-taking strategies.
-Students may take both semesters until Essential Skills are met.
+Language Arts Work Sample is for those seniors not yet demonstrating the Essential Skill of reading and/or writing necessary for graduation.
+This is a standards based class, focusing on reading and/or writing skills, work samples and test-taking strategies.
+Once Essential Skills are met, students may have an opportunity to replace this course with another elective offering.